zachmccabe/briars/docs/notes.md

 For quick closeups I use a small flashlight.
 It's the kind of thing you need routinely when you work outside, so just I upgraded what I already had.

 For the past few years I've been using Jaxman E3 lights, which I run on 1x NIMH AA batteries.
-I use both the 4000K and 5700K Nichia versions of the light.
+I use both the 4000K and 5700K Nichia versions of this light.
 Each is rated at 90 CRI.

-To emphasize shape and texture, I rake  light across the subject, or bring in light from behind the subject.

-Using a tiny flashlight to light your picture is weird, I know.
-But I think of it like a pocket-able hair light, or a snoot, for subjects that are equally small.

 I also keep a collapsible reflector in my car but I've only used it once.
-Animals really hate that thing.
+Cattle, in particulary, really hate that thing.
 Camera flash isn't much better.
 Many critters are more willing to accommodate continuous light, I've found.